hunter-heidenreich/pyconversations/docs/usage/feature_extract.rst

 * `minmax` - MinMax scaling will be performed on float and integer features
 * `mean` - Mean scaling will be performed on float and integer features
 * `standard` - Standard scaling will be performed on float and integer features

+Additionally, vectorizers can return a map from unique ID to row in returned np.array by adding `include_ids=True` in the `.transform` method.

 ^^^^^^^^^^^^^^
 PostVectorizer